josephting/mocha-suite-level-skipping/README.md

+  User Case 1
-  Use Case 1
+    Use Case 1a
       ✓ should do addition maths correctly
       1) should do subtraction maths correctly
       - should do multiplication maths correctly
       - should do division maths correctly
     Use Case 1b
-    ✓ should do OP multiplication maths correctly
+      - should do OP multiplication maths correctly
-    ✓ should do OP division maths correctly
+      - should do OP division maths correctly

   Use Case 2
     ✓ should eval undefined type to undefined